zeta1999/korali/source/modules/solver/sampler/Nested/README.rst

       length (eigen values)

-    - ellispoids bounding cluster of samples less than the number of variables plus one are initiated without covariances.
+    - ellispoids bounding cluster of samples less than the number of variables plus one are initiated without covariances instead of rejecting them